clue-developers/CLUE/README.md

 ## Large examples

-Examples of reductions of large systems appearing in the literature (including the ones discussed in the paper) are contained in the [examples](examples/) folder.
+Examples of reductions obtained over large systems appearing in the literature (including the ones discussed in the paper) are contained in the [examples](examples/) folder.
 For additional information, see [readme](examples/README.md).